How Bonds Fit into a Financial Plan

 - What Is the Relationship Like Between Bonds and Interest Rates?

 - The Bond Market Is Bigger Than the Stock Market

 - 14 minutes to read | 35 minutes to listen

 Why Should You Own Bonds?

 One of the most common questions that our advisors here from clients and prospective clients is, “Why should I own bonds?”
 Considering how rising interest rates and inflation have been wreaking havoc on bonds, it’s a fair question to ask.
 Still, no matter the economic condition or how interest rates are doing, bonds can still make sense in your portfolio.
-Dean Barber and Chris Rett explain why in this Barber Financial Group Educational Series event.
+Dean Barber and Chris Rett explain why in this Modern Wealth Management Educational Series event.

 Components of a Portfolio

 To help better understand how bonds do into your financial plan, let’s first break down the components of a portfolio.
 Of course, you have stocks and bonds.
 Then, you can have some alternatives, such as real estate, precious metals and commodities, cryptocurrency, and cash.

 Different Ways to Own Stocks